Move Ya Body: Commercial performance

 The song was a huge hit and is one of only a few singles by the duo to chart (the others include "Turnin' Me On" and "Curtain Call").
 "Move Ya Body" is their biggest hit, as it charted at number four on the US Billboard Hot 100 and number 22 on the 2004 Billboard Year-End Chart.
 It also reached number six on the UK Singles Chart.
-It was certified gold by the RIAA on January 26, 2005.
+It was certified gold by both the RIAA and the BPI, and platinum by RMNZ.
 It also reached the top ten in Belgium, the Netherlands, Denmark, Germany, New Zealand and the US Billboard Mainstream and Rhythmic Top 40 charts.
-The song earned the duo two nominations for International Dance Music Award (Best Pop Dance Track and Best New Dance Artist (Group)) and one nomination for Soul Train Lady of Soul Award (Best R&B/Soul Single, Group, Band or Duo), all in 2005.
+The song earned the duo two nominations for International Dance Music Awards (Best Pop Dance Track and Best New Dance Artist (Group)) and one nomination for Soul Train Lady of Soul Award (Best R&B/Soul Single, Group, Band or Duo), all in 2005.
 They won one award for the song, Rapgra Award (Utwor R'n'B) in 2004.

 Music video

 An accompanying music video for the song was released in 2004.
 Posted in 2012, it was viewed over two million times on YouTube.
 However it was never posted on Nina Sky's official channel and it became unavailable few years later.
-The video had 34 second shorter length than the song.
-It features guest appearances from Jabba, Cipha Sounds and Angie Martinez.
+The video was 34 seconds shorter than the song.
+It features guest appearances from Jabba, Fat Joe, Cipha Sounds and Angie Martinez.
 The whole video takes place in a nightclub and features the twins, mostly singing and dancing to the song.